 Four students in NR 25: Measurements & Mapping validated, updated, and converted six of Branch Out Burlington's Tree Walks to Google Maps.

-Eight student in NR 25: Measurements & Mapping conducted ash inventories and developed reports for Essex and Richford.
+Students in NR 25: Measurements & Mapping conducted an ash inventory and developed a report for Richford.

 The twenty sophomores from the Honors College course Trees & Culture inventoried and profiled the trees on UVM's main green.

 Thirty students in NR 285: Community-based Natural Resource Management helped to raise awareness about the emerald ash borer by tagging ash trees in Burlington (Burlington Free Press article).

 A student in NR 243: GIS Practicum created maps overlaying impervious cover, population density, and existing tree canopy cover to help VT UCF prioritize communities with which to work on a USFS-funded grant project.